 Under data protection law, we must have a valid legal basis for collecting and using your personal information.
 When you apply for one of our investments, the following legal bases may apply:

-• We believe that conducting appropriate checks on potential customers, and then monitoring the performance of our investments during the term of our relationship, are in our legitimate interests as a responsible lender.
+- Conducting appropriate checks on potential customers and then monitoring the performance of our investments during the term of our relationship, are in our legitimate interests as a responsible lender.
 We are permitted to use your personal information where it is necessary for our legitimate interests, provided that our interests are not overridden by your own interests.

-In the event that any additional information you provide to us comprises of special category personal information, we are permitted to process this when:
+If any information you provide to us comprises of special category personal information; we are permitted to process this when:

-• you have provided your explicit consent for us to do so,
+- you have provided your explicit consent for us to do so; or

 How long does FW Capital retain my information?

-If your application is successful, we will keep your personal information for at least the duration of your contract with us, and after that for a period of seven years.
-This is to ensure that we have a full record of the contract between us, if there should be any dispute about the contract.
+- If your application is successful, we will keep your personal information for at least the duration of your contract with us, and for a period of 7 years after the contract ends, in line with audit, legal and regulatory requirements.

 We may hold your information for longer where it is necessary to comply with our legal obligations, to exercise legal rights or to defend legal claims.